 The Keto Essential Cookbook is available NOW for FREE!
 For a hard copy, you only pay the shipping and handling.
 Get over 100+ scrumptious recipes with net carb, fat, protein, and calorie count for every recipe.
 Click here to purchase yours today!

 I’m a huge fan of desserts that aren’t overly rich and decadent.
 Years ago, I made the Pioneer Woman’s Lemon Bar recipe.
 I have not made it in quite some time.
 I also have a huge interest in lightening up the carbs in desserts, so I figured I would experiment with ways to modify the recipe.

 Her recipe is made for a larger crowd, so I scaled it down some.
 Lemon bars are made to be tart AND sweet, with a buttery crust.
 Keep that in mind if you haven’t tried a lemon bar!

-How Do You Make Keto Lemon Bars?
+How to Make Keto Lemon Bars